Mar-scal/Assessment_fns/README.md

 Pull requests are submitted when a collaborator wishes to merge their work with the master branch.
 Issues can be opened and closed as needed, and integrated with pull requests too.

-Collaborators *can* merge their pull requests indepdently, but complicated edits *should* be discussed before being merged with the master branch.
+Collaborators *can* merge their pull requests independently, but complicated edits *should* be discussed before being merged with the master branch.
 After major edits are performed, the master branch should be moved to the official (non-Githubbed) production folder.